psychemedia/storytelling-notes/tom_tit_tot.md

 "You know dear," said the Squire, "that harvest is late.
 We have still much corn to get into the mowhay.
 Besides, it's full time that all should be ready for cider-making.
 I would do my best to catch a hare if that would please ye," he continued, over a bit; "but dont 'e think that the old story about the child, that according to your fancy has been coming to and again for the last three years, is ever going to fool me to the neglect of corn and apples."

 "Hard-hearted, unbelieving wretch," replied she, "you don't deserve to be the father of my child.
 Know, to your shame, that innocent virgins, when first wedded are often deceived with false hopes.
 Now would 'e have our cheeld disfigured for the sake of such little good as you are among the harvest people?
 An old man's bantling," she continued, "is mostly a wisht and wizened-looking object!
 Would 'e like to see ours with a face like a hare besides an ugly nose, and a mouth from ear to ear?
-Go, do, like a dear, and stay my longing; but in the evening, after croust (afternoon refreishment), will be time enow for 'e to start, that we may have one for dinner to-morrow."
+Go, do, like a dear, and stay my longing; but in the evening, after croust (afternoon refreshment), will be time enow for 'e to start, that we may have one for dinner to-morrow."

 With coaxing, scolding, and hopes of paternal joys, she, at length prevailed.